Mr-DS-ML-85/OpusEdge/README.md

 that profile.
 Cross-family use — running SelKV / SMSA / Delta-AR inside a hosted API, paid product, or paid consulting deliverable — falls under commercial use and needs a separate agreement.

+## Star the repo

+If OpusEdge helps your work, please ⭐ star this repo.
+It helps others discover it.